victorarmijost/time-traker-cli/README.md

 5. If started the time record with the wrong template, use `edit` to change the record information, keeping the same start time.
 6. If you want to edit an exiting record, you can use `edit stored` to see the record details and change it.

 The tool works on today's date by default; but you can use `change date` to change to another date.
-This can be useful to add missing records for a previous day.
+This can be useful to add missing records for a previous day, you must use `add` to add time on a diffent date.

 Status bar